kendru/learn-cljs/content/section-0/lesson-2-clojurescript-in-the-javascript-ecosystem.md

 Having seen ClojureScript's sweet spots, it should be apparent that there are some gains that it promises.
 Still, can we get a similar advantage from JavaScript itself without having to learn a new language?
-Also, does ClojureScript really give us that much additional leverage in out daily development tasks?
+Also, does ClojureScript really give us that much additional leverage in our daily development tasks?
 ClojureScript may not be the best tool for trivial tasks, but for anything more complex, JavaScript does in fact _need_ a language like Clojure to enable more productive and enjoyable development.